When are the Golden Globes? Key times to know for the 2024 awards ceremony

 What time does Golden Globes red carpet coverage start?

 The Globes official digital pre-show will be hosted by Variety's Marc Malkin and Angelique Jackson, and "Entertainment Tonight" correspondent Rachel Smith.
 Starting at 6:30 p.m.
 ET (3:30 p.m.
-PT), tune into Paramount+ to see all the biggest stars entrances on the red carpet, plus expect interviews with all the nominees, including Billie Eilish, Leonardo DiCaprio, the cast of "The Bear" and more.
+PT), you can watch all the biggest stars' entrances on the red carpet and can expect interviews with all the nominees, including Billie Eilish, Leonardo DiCaprio, the cast of "The Bear" and more.

 Who are the presenters at the 2024 Golden Globe Awards?